Exactly How to Answer the Rudest Wedding Questions

-Quick comeback: Say that you're flattered by the offer, but you want to keep the toasts to a minimum -- just the parents and honor attendants.
-If a close family member really wants to speak, you should consider letting them say a few words at the rehearsal dinner.
+What to Say: Say you're flattered by the offer, but you want to keep the toasts to a minimum—just the parents and honor attendants.
+If a close family member really wants to speak, consider letting them say a few words at the rehearsal dinner.

 "So when are you going to have kids?"

-Quick comeback: Even if you have a clear plan about when you want to start having babies, be vague in discussing a timeline.
-Try, "We'd love to be parents someday, but we're taking things one step at a time -- starting with the wedding."
+What to Say: Even if you have a clear plan about when you want to start having kids, be vague in discussing a timeline.
+Try, "We'd love to be parents someday, but we're taking things one step at a time—starting with the wedding."

 Want more?
 Here are 8 things guests should never do at a wedding.